-4.5.2 Flash Memory
+4.5.2 Program Flash Memory

-All RCM5700 models also have 1MB of flash memory installed at U3.
+All RCM5700 models have 1MB of parallel flash memory installed at U3.
+RCM6700/RCM6710 have a 1MB serial flash and RCM6750/RCM6760 have a 4MB serial flash installed.

 NOTE: Rabbit recommends that any customer applications should not be constrained by the sector size of the flash memory since it may be necessary to change the sector size in the future.